The information listed below is a direct excerpt from the 2016-17 Course Catalog.

 Comparative Literature students are required to have a reading knowledge of at least one foreign language adequate to the advanced study of literature in that language.
 Some Comparative Literature courses may require reading knowledge of a foreign language as a prerequisite for admission.
 Students considering graduate work in Comparative Literature should also study a second foreign language.

 Requirements for the Comparative Literature major are COML 200: Introduction to Comparative Literature (normally taken in the sophomore year); six literature courses at the 200 level or above, balanced between two literature departments (of which English may be one)*--at least two of these (one in each national literature) must be at the 300 level or above, or its equivalent as approved in advance by the adviser; one course in critical theory; two electives; COML 398: Theories and Methods in Comparative Literature and 399: Senior Seminar in Comparative Literature.

-*In the case of languages for which literature courses in the original language are not readily accessible, students may on occasion be allowed to count a course taught in English translation for which they do at least part of the reading in the original language.
+*In the case of languages for which literature courses in the original language are not readily available in the Tri-Co, students may on occasion be allowed to count a course taught in English translation for which they do at least part of the reading in the original language.